PeterOzo/Advanced-ML-Clustering-Analysis/README.md

 ### Project Overview

-This repository contains a comprehensive analysis of clustering algorithms and Gaussian Mixture Models (GMMs) implemented for **Data 642 Advanced Machine Learning**.
+This repository contains a comprehensive analysis of clustering algorithms and Gaussian Mixture Models (GMMs) implemented for **Advanced Machine Learning**.
 The project demonstrates two fundamental unsupervised learning approaches: **K-Means clustering** on the Olivetti Faces dataset and **Expectation-Maximization (EM) algorithm** for Gaussian Mixture Models on synthetic data.

 ### Exercise 1: Olivetti Faces Clustering Analysis